pnsn/station_metrics/README.md

 -*RMS*  This metric is derived from an RMS function based on the gain-corrected acceleration traces from each channel filtered between 0.075 - 15 Hz.
 The RMS function is calculated using a sliding 5 second window at each point.
 The metric is computed by determining the total duration (in sec) of the RMS function exceeding the threshold of 0.07 cm/s^2.
 Passing is no more than 60 sec per hour on average.

 *Percent data with latency < 3.5 sec*  This is measured using sniffwave on local earthworm machines at the various contributing institutions.  <a href="https://github.com/pnsn/sniffwave_tally">sniffwave_tally</a> runs sniffwave and tallies the results.
 Passing is at least 98% of the data have latency < 3.5 sec.
+Note: that only sniffwave_tally results are considered if the entire measurement period falls within the requested time period.
+So if sniffwave_tally runs for 600 seconds (10min) at minutes 0,10,20... and the request is for T00:05:00 to T00:25:00, then only one sniffwave_tally run (from T00:10:00 to T00:19:59.99) will be considered.

 *Percent completeness*  This is the percent of waveform data returned in the time that sniffwave sniffs.
 Passing is at least 98% completeness.